-GILLETTE, W.Y. — Scott Diering, M.D., Emergency Medicine specialist at Campbell County Memorial Hospital, recently earned board re-certification by the American Board of Emergency Medicine (ABEM) after fulfilling the educational, professional and examination standards set by the ABEM.
+GILLETTE, W.Y. — Scott Diering, M.D., Emergency Medicine specialist at Campbell County Health, recently earned board re-certification by the American Board of Emergency Medicine (ABEM) after fulfilling the educational, professional and examination standards set by the ABEM.

 Board certification is a voluntary program in which specialists seek to improve their performance and demonstrate a commitment to their profession.